mching/old_pages/_posts/2016-11-30-Sad-fantasy-football-season.md

 I was unlucky to finish with the record that I had, but that's just fantasy football.

 ### Note
 If you think that no one should care about my fantasy team, I would agree with you.
 No one cares about anyone else's fantasy team.
-I hope the strategy of simulating a fantasy football season based on the scores might be of interest.
+I hope the strategy of simulating a fantasy football season based on the scores might be of interest though.
+If it's not, no big deal.
+Keep on keeping on...